copernicus-mogley/zkav.club/opportunities/README.md

 ### Event production

 Event production work is tied to real dates and real rooms.
-When we’re staffed and funded, we bring these skills in to make the capture clean and the live moment steady.
-If you join this skill network, expect irregular timing (and we’ll confirm scope + pay before anything is booked).
+When we’re staffed and funded, we bring these skills in to make the recording clean and the live moment steady.
+If you join this skill network, expect irregular timing.
+We confirm scope and pay before anything is booked.

 * **Camera Operator:** Handheld, tripod, multi-cam.